Aniruddha775/Hacktoberfest2021-Contribute/README.md

     3. Create a Pull Request and wait patiently for your pull request to be merged.
     4. Thank You! and Happy Contributing.

+* Make Sure you Give proper name to your files describing the addition.
+* Also Make Sure you comment your code whereever necessary.